isomerpages/mindef-sg101/resources/resource-packages/_posts/2025-07-02-post-Racial Harmony 2025.md

 ---
 <p>This year, Singapore celebrates 60 years of unity.
 While we stand as an
-exemplar of racial and religious harmony in an increasingly divided world, we must remember that every one plays a part in building a caring and inclusive society.</p>
+exemplar of racial and religious harmony in an increasingly divided world, we must remember that everyone plays a part in building a caring and inclusive society.</p>
 <p>You are encouraged to use this package to have conversations around the
 importance of racial and religious harmony in Singapore, and how we can